Considering an Alaskan Dream Cruise? Read our editor's day-by-day account of this small ship adventure.

 KidTripster Tip: Don’t miss taking a look at the skeleton of a humpback whale named Snow, who died after being hit by a cruise ship.
 The size of these mammals is truly remarkable.

-After the informal captain’s dinner, Maggie distributed certificates to the new inductees into the Killer Whale Club (polar plunge), the largest number of inductees the Chichagof has ever seen.
-We also were treated to a wonderful video with photos from the previous week.
-It’s at this moment that you realize how much you’ve done in the past week.
-And you also appreciate who’s done it with you.
+After the informal captain’s dinner, Maggie distributed certificates to the new inductees into the Killer Whale Club (polar plunge), the largest number of inductees that the Chichagof had ever seen.
+We also were treated to a wonderful video with photos from the cruise.
+It’s at that moment that we realized just how much we’d done in the past week and with whom.
 This cruise - more than any other that my family has sailed on - really had a sense of camaraderie.
 Sailing with other families does make a difference.
 I’m confident that my 15-year-old son, especially, would not have enjoyed this cruise as much if it hadn’t been shared with kids his own age.

 This morning, we departed the Chichagof Dream and said our farewells to the crew and other passengers.
 We were taken to a hotel hospitality room and eventually to the airport in Juneau to catch our flight to Anchorage.